 About Menlowe BAllet

-Launched in early 2011, Menlowe Ballet has performed nine successful seasons achieving critical acclaim and ardent audience response.
-This winter, we return again to the Menlo-Atherton Performing Arts Center with performances of It’s a Wonderful Nutcracker on December 8-10 & 15-17, 2017..
+Launched in early 2011, Menlowe Ballet has performed fourteen successful seasons achieving critical acclaim and ardent audience response.
+This spring we return again to the Menlo-Atherton Performing Arts Center with performances of ILLUME, May 11-13, 2018.

 The founders collectively recognized an opportunity to bring a new choreographic voice to the dance canvas on the Peninsula, as well as address an underserved local community in professional performing arts offerings.
 Artistic Director, Michael Lowe, has long been a fixture in the ballet world, most notably for his work with Oakland Ballet.
 Michael brings a rich history and perspective to his work - a principal dancer with Oakland Ballet for three decades, a choreographer for the company in his retirement, culminating in the Isadora Duncan Award for Outstanding Choreography for his ballet Bamboo.
 His unique choreographic strengths are evident in his contemporary and cultural ballets, featured in each Menlowe Ballet season.